Dennis Smith Jr.: Portland Trail Blazers (2021–2022)

 On September 23, 2021, Smith signed with the Portland Trail Blazers.
 He made his Trail Blazers debut on October 23, recording two points, two rebounds and five assists in a 134–105 win over the Phoenix Suns.
 On December 4, Smith scored a season-high 21 points, alongside four rebounds, six assists and three steals, in a 145–117 loss to the Boston Celtics.
 On February 16, 2022, he was diagnosed with a high-grade partial tear of the ulnar collateral ligament (UCL) in his right elbow, and was subsequently ruled out for three-to-four weeks.
 On February 21, Smith was waived by the Trail Blazers.
 He remained unsigned throughout the remainder of the 2021–22 season.

-Charlotte Hornets (2022–present)
+Charlotte Hornets (2022–2023)

+After being waived by Portland, Smith considered attempting to sign with an NFL team as a defensive back rather than playing basketball overseas.
+However, Smith was invited to the Charlotte Hornets' preseason camp.

 On September 23, 2022, Smith signed with his hometown team, the Charlotte Hornets.
-On October 19, he made his Hornets debut, recording 12 points, two rebounds, four assists, two blocks and two steals in a 129-102 win over the San Antonio Spurs.
+On October 19, he made his Hornets debut, recording 12 points, two rebounds, four assists, two blocks and two steals in a 129–102 win over the San Antonio Spurs.
 On October 23, Smith recorded 18 points and six assists in a 126–109 victory against the Atlanta Hawks.

+Brooklyn Nets (2023–2024)

+On July 8, 2023, Smith signed with the Brooklyn Nets.

+Real Madrid (2025)

+On December 20, 2024, Smith signed with the Wisconsin Herd of the NBA G League, but never appeared in a game for the Herd and on January 16, 2025, he signed with Real Madrid of the Spanish Liga ACB and the EuroLeague.
+On February 18, Smith parted ways with Real Madrid.
+He appeared in two Liga ACB games, averaging 1.5 points in 7.5 minutes, and two EuroLeague games where he averaged 4.0 points in 10.5 minutes.

+Smith returned to the Dallas Mavericks on September 26, 2025.
+He was waived prior to the start of the 2025–26 NBA season on October 17.

 Personal life

 On June 21, 2017, Smith signed a three-year endorsement deal with Under Armour.

-Smith is friends with fellow Fayetteville native rapper and songwriter J. Cole.
+Smith is friends with fellow Fayetteville native rapper J. Cole.

+Smith was raised by a single-father, Dennis Smith Sr. with the help of his Aunt Rhonda.
+Smith has one son that he welcomed in 2022.